 To that end, ServiceNow Operational Technology Management can provide a unified view of all IT and OT assets.
 Aligning IT and OT enables the two functions to communicate seamlessly about what they need.
 It also allows security teams to identify and prioritize cyberthreats across the entire technology ecosystem.

 Wright suggests manufacturers create an automation Center of Excellence to discover bottlenecks and identify opportunities to automate.
 Use your existing employee base where possible, deploying tools such as robotic process automation (RPA) and machine learning to handle routine tasks so that humans can focus on more challenging and creative work.

 Prebuilt orchestration on the Now Platform automates repetitive tasks.
 “Take the human element out of these tasks so the humans can do more innovative work,” Wright adds.

-Overall, Rachakonda emphasises the importance of focusing on tangible, impactful steps with a broader goal of digitising the entire organisation.
+Overall, Rachakonda emphasizes the importance of focusing on tangible, impactful steps with a broader goal of digitizing the entire organization.
 “That's where you are going to get more funding, more trust, more acceptance from all the stakeholders involved,” he says.

 Samit Pathak, a senior manager at Deloitte, stresses that software can’t fix everything.
 Culture matters too.
 “The last few years have put a microscope on that,” he says.
-Organisations should develop muscle memory to respond to crises with agility and speed, he adds.
-That means building a culture of preparedness throughout the organisation.
+Organizations should develop muscle memory to respond to crises with agility and speed, he adds.
+That means building a culture of preparedness throughout the organization.

 Pathak cites the automotive industry as a positive example.
 The industry prizes communication, clarity, and visibility as part of its risk prevention strategy, he says.
 This culture helped absorb some of the shock of the supply chain issues the automotive industry faced coming out of the pandemic.